chandojo/ACSMRiskStratification/README.md

 This tool is not a substitute for advice from a doctor and is used to help fitness specialists refer potential clients to physicians due to possible cardiovascular health risk.

 ### Using the Stratification
-A `Patient` object must pass through the class to use methods.
+A `Patient` object must be created to use methods.

 `Patient` takes the following parameters in the order listed:
 - sex (str *male or female*)